daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 ## Progress

 In this third milestone, I added back the sensors that were previously removed (IR obstacle avoidance, HC-SR04 ultrasonic sensor, line tracking).
 I was debating about removing the line tracking module since it would open up more digital pins that I could use for other components (LEDs and piezo buzzer).
 I spent some time playing around with the layout of the LEDs before deciding I wanted to add two RGB LEDs.
-At first, I had them connected to the analog pins and gave them a code so that they will continously change color once turned on.
+At first, I had them connected to the analog pins and gave them a code so that they will continuously change color once turned on.
 The code has each hue choose randomly between 0 and 255.
 Occasionally, all the values land on 255 which results in the LED appearing off.
 I was considering altering the code so this doesn't happen, but decided against it since I was already satisfied with how it worked.
 Two white LEDs were added to function as the car's turn signals.
 When a button for the car to turn is pressed, the corresponding LED will be set to true and the other will be false.

 ## Challenges